nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

 Destroys a list, freeing all elements of the list.
-If fn is non-NULL, that function is called once for each freed element; when called, fn is passed the Address that is the element's data, and the argument pointer is passed to `sdr_list_destroy`.
+If fn is non-NULL, that function is called once for each freed element;
+when called, fn is passed the SdrAddress that is the element's data, and the argument pointer is passed to `sdr_list_destroy`.
 See the manual page for `sdrlist` for details on the form of the delete function sdrlist.

 Do not use sdr_free to destroy an SDR list, as this would leave the elements of the list allocated yet unreferenced.